Traditionally, the use of herbal remedies for ADHD has been to ease some of the associated symptoms of insomnia, sleeping problems, and depression.

 Rhodiola Rosea is an adaptogen herb that has been shown to be helpful in improving focus in both adults and children.
 It has also been used to combat fatigue and improve memory.

-The herb increases the sensitivity in the neurological and nervous system that produce serotonin and dopamine, which might make it useful in treating some of the ADHD symptoms.
+The herb increases the sensitivity of the neurological and nervous system that produce serotonin and dopamine, which might make it useful in treating some of the ADHD symptoms.

 Passion Flower (Passiflora incarnata )